 The AARNL Education and Research Trust has established a scholarship and bursary program for students enrolled in a Bachelor of Nursing Program at Newfoundland and Labrador School of Nursing, and for Registered Nurses pursuing continuing education at the baccalaureate, master and doctorate levels.
 The awards range in value from $500 to $2000.
-Information and application forms may be obtained from the Education and Research Trust website www.arnnl.ca/trust or by contacting the Trust at firstname.lastname@example.org.
-Deadline for application is October 15.
+Information and application forms may be obtained from the Education and Research Trust website www.arnnl.ca or by contacting the Trust at firstname.lastname@example.org.
+The deadline for application is October 15.

 Two $5,000 scholarships sponsored by Baxter Corporation, are awarded annually, and are administered by the Association of Indian and Inuit Nurses of Canada.
 The aim of the scholarships is to encourage nurses of Indian and Inuit ancestry who intend to serve in the Northwest Territories or Yukon, by helping them obtain the specialized knowledge they will require.

 Consideration will be given to applicants of Indian and Inuit ancestry who intend to serve in the North, including:

 Students who are graduating from a registered nurses' course and are accepted into one of the following specialized training programs:

 community health nursing,

 Graduate nurses already serving in isolated communities, who are accepted into one of the specialized training programs listed above;